Hillary Clinton: Clinton Foundation, Hard Choices, and speeches

 When Clinton left the State Department, she returned to private life for the first time in thirty years.
 She and her daughter joined her husband as named members of the Bill, Hillary & Chelsea Clinton Foundation in 2013.
 There she focused on early childhood development efforts, including an initiative called Too Small to Fail and a $600 million initiative to encourage the enrollment of girls in secondary schools worldwide, led by former Australian Prime Minister Julia Gillard.

 In 2014, Clinton published a second memoir, Hard Choices, which focused on her time as secretary of state.
-As of July 2015, the book has sold about 280,000 copies.

-Clinton also led the No Ceilings: The Full Participation Project, a partnership with the Bill & Melinda Gates Foundation to gather and study data on the progress of women and girls around the world since the Beijing conference in 1995; its March 2015 report said that while "There has never been a better time in history to be born a woman ... this data shows just how far we still have to go."
+As of July 2015, the book had sold about 280,000 copies.
+Clinton also led the No Ceilings: The Full Participation Project, a partnership with the Bill & Melinda Gates Foundation to gather and study data on the progress of women and girls around the world since the Beijing conference in 1995.
 The foundation began accepting new donations from foreign governments, which it had stopped doing while she was secretary of state.
 However, even though the Clinton Foundation had stopped taking donations from foreign governments, they continued to take large donations from foreign citizens who were sometimes linked to their governments.

 She began work on another volume of memoirs and made appearances on the paid speaking circuit.
 There she received $200,000–225,000 per engagement, often appearing before Wall Street firms or at business conventions.
 She also made some unpaid speeches on behalf of the foundation.
 For the fifteen months ending in March 2015, Clinton earned over $11 million from her speeches.
 For the overall period 2007–14, the Clintons earned almost $141 million, paid some $56 million in federal and state taxes and donated about $15 million to charity.
 As of 2015, she was estimated to be worth over $30 million on her own, or $45–53 million with her husband.

 Clinton resigned from the board of the Clinton Foundation in April 2015, when she began her presidential campaign.
 The foundation said it would accept new foreign governmental donations from six Western nations only.